 Preparing for 2030 will put heavy demands on businesses and learners alike.
 Simplilearn provides blended learning that helps the digital economy workforce keep its skills current in areas like data science and digital marketing.
-We also ensure our clients develop upcoming and trending skills like DevOps, cloud computing and AI and machine learning in order to stay relevant and have the best jobs for the future.
+We also ensure our clients develop upcoming and trending skills like business anaytics, cloud computing, and AI and machine learning in order to stay relevant and have the best jobs for the future.

 1. Which jobs will still be there in the next 10 years?